 The combined supplement can help enhance your intake of omega-3 fatty acids and ensure a balance of all three fatty acids as per the recommended ratios.
 However, it would be best to focus on getting a good balance of omega-3-6 and omega-9 from your diet.

-The best way of ensuring a perfect balance of fatty acids is consuming at least two portions of oily fish every week, incorporating olive oil into your daily cooking routine, and using olive oil for salad dressings too.
+The best way to ensure a perfect balance of fatty acids is to consume at least two portions of oily fish every week, incorporate olive oil into your daily cooking routine, and use olive oil for salad dressings.

 Moreover, you may also maintain a healthy balance of omega-3 and omega-6 by limiting your intake of vegetable oils and avoiding foods cooked in refined vegetable oils.

 However, people who cannot meet their omega-3 requirement through the diet may benefit from consuming omega-3 supplements rather than a combined omega-3-6-9 supplement.

 Using omega-3 fish oil supplements is one of the best ways of adding more fish to your diet, as it offers immense health benefits.
 The omega-3 fish oil can help minimize the risk of cardiovascular conditions, reduce inflammation, and ensure immune system health.

 Reliable omega-3 supplements such as Omega 3 fish oil contain adequate EPA and DPA that helps prevent physical ailments, such as Alzheimer's disease and high cholesterol.

 The omega-3 fatty acid supplement for acne will enhance your skin's texture and tone.
 It prevents irritation, itchiness, dryness, and swelling as it contains anti-inflammatory properties.
 The high EPA omega-3 supplement encourages skin cell formation and reduces scarring and wrinkles.